mraphaely/mraphaely/README.md

 ##
- 🐝 I’m devloper fullStack, currently learning ` TypeScript `  and  ` Java `.
+ 🐝 I’m devloper fullStack, currently learning ` Java `.

  🔍 Have interests in other areas of technology.